Aviation Calculations & Conversions by Joachim K. Hochwarth

 The following calculations have been carefully reviewed and tested but it cannot be guaranteed that they will return correct results!
 Please send any Comments/Suggestions/Questions to "aviationcalculator at hochwarth.com".

-Calculate QNH (Quasi-Nonhydrostatic) & QFE (Local Station Pressure)
+Calculate QNH (Quasi-Nonhydrostatic/"Nautical Height") & QFE (Local Station Pressure/"Field Elevation") Wikipedia

 QNH refers to the altimeter setting so that an aircraft's altitude above MSL (Mean Sea Level) is indicated.
 This setting is used during departure and approach and requires the pilot to set the local pressure at MSL.
 It is provided in the ATIS information and by ATC.